fiskWasTaken/mongostash/README.md

 # MongoDB Driver for Stash

-A simple MongoDB Driver for Stash.
-Currently only supports the MongoClient library (mongo-php-driver-legacy).
-Support for mongo-php-library will be added when that library is more feature-complete and stable.
+A simple MongoDB Driver for Stash, supporting MongoClient and the new-style MongoDB library.

 ## Usage